 Abby Compton is the Athletic Support Specialist at Rockford Public Schools.
-Abby recently graduated from Northern Illinois University with a bachelor's degree in communication.
+She has lived in the Rockford area for 22 years.
+Abby graduated from Rock Valley College in 2017 where she played collegiate volleyball.
+In 2018 Abby graduated from Northern Illinois University with a bachelor's degree in communication.

 Alondra Nava is a senior at Jefferson High School.
 Alondra is in the Health Sciences Academy and will pursue a career in nursing.
 She is a 2019 Rockford Promise Scholar.